gbv/pgraph/README.md

-Reading from and writing to other graph database systems supporting Cypher and Bolt protocol ([Memgraph](https://memgraph.com/), [Kuzú](https://kuzudb.com/), [FalkorDB](https://www.falkordb.com/), [TuGraph](https://tugraph.tech/)...) may be possible but has not been tested so far.
+Reading from and writing to other graph database systems supporting Cypher and Bolt protocol ([Memgraph](https://memgraph.com/), [Kuzú](https://kuzudb.com/), [FalkorDB](https://www.falkordb.com/), [TuGraph](https://tugraph.tech/)...) may be possible but has not been tested so far (Kuzú and TuGraph requires graphs to have a schema).

 For larger graphs better export in [CSV format](#csv) to multiple files and bulk import the CSV files with `neo4j-admin database import` and these options: